JardielmaQueiroz/jardielmaQueiroz/README.md

 ### Hi there 👋
-I am Jardielma Lima, I am a student taking advantage of every opportunity to acquire new knowledge and then put it into practice.
+I'm Jardielma Lima, I'm a student taking advantage of every opportunity to acquire new knowledge and then put it into practice.

 <!--
 **JardielmaQueiroz/jardielmaQueiroz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.